brajeshwar/brajeshwar.github.io/_posts/2008/2008-02-06-kevin-lynch-is-adobes-new-cto.md

----
-layout: post
-title: Kevin Lynch is Adobe's new CTO
+# Kevin Lynch is Adobe's new CTO
----

 Earlier in the day, Adobe announced the <a href="http://www.adobe.com/aboutadobe/pressroom/pressreleases/200802/020508KevinLynchCTO.html">promotion of [Kevin Lynch](http://www.klynch.com/) to chief technology officer</a> (CTO).
 As the new CTO, Lynch will oversee Adobe's experience design and core technology across business units.
 He will continue to drive Adobe's technology platform for designers and developers, which includes -- Adobe Flash Player, Adobe Flex and Adobe AIR.